andrewfrank/andrewfrank.github.io/README.md

 Bioinformatics Scientist
 November 2020 - October 2021

-- Founded and managed the “Student Bioinformatics Initiative” (SBI) at the Uniformed Services University of the Health Sciences (USUHS), a bioinformatics best-practices clearinghouse, cloud computing lab, and consultation center for bioinformatics users at USUHS
+- Founded the "Student Bioinformatics Initiative" at the Uniformed Services University of the Health Sciences as part of a collaborative effort between multiple university entities to bring the power of cloud computing to graduate students and postdoctoral researchers
-- Consulted on graduate student and postdoctoral researcher bioinformatics projects in the cloud, including assistance implementing GCP solutions for bioinformatics pipelines for WGS + RNASeq datasets, downstream statistical analyses, image processing, and querying large-scale healthcare datasets
+- Coordinated between various university stakeholders to ensure compliance and optimization of SBI’s cloud computing infrastructure and learning content
 - Created and curated bioinformatics learning content for users, including bioinformatics tutorials, running virtual seminars, and a new university intranet site linking users to bioinformatics services across the university
-- Coordinated between various university bioinformatics stakeholders to ensure compliance and optimization of SBI’s cloud computing infrastructure and learning content
 - Advised on the creation of cloud infrastructure for the university; authored a demo server-less pipeline for handling PHI-containing data sources using GCP Workflows with the Healthcare and Data Loss Prevention APIs

 ### The American Type Culture Collection (ATCC)